kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 2. **Horizontal (Time) Axis**
    - Signals are plotted from left to right over time.
-   - Several overlapping "CH1" diamond shapes show that **multiple back‐to‐back conversions** happen continuously on the same channel.
+   - Several overlapping "CH1" diamond shapes show that **multiple back-to-back conversions** happen continuously on the same channel.

 3. **Regular Trigger Signal**
    - Near the beginning of the timeline, there is **one** distinct trigger pulse ("Regular trigger").
    - After that initial pulse, the signal remains in a steady state (low) for the rest of the diagram.
    - Importantly, **no further trigger pulses** are shown, illustrating that **only one trigger** is required to start a continuous sequence of conversions.

-4. **End‐of‐Conversion Flag (EOCFLG)**
+4. **End-of-Conversion Flag (EOCFLG)**
    - On the lower part of the diagram, the "EOCFLG" signal shows **multiple pulses** spaced out in time.
    - Each pulse indicates completion of **one** of the repeated CH1 conversions.
    - Because conversions run continuously, the EOC flag keeps toggling (i.e., goes high then back low) after each successive conversion, with no need for another external trigger.